Barton Blount: Remains of medieval settlement

 To the north, west and south of Barton Hall are the remains of the medieval settlement, now a scheduled monument.
 Earthworks to the north-east of the church show the location of building platforms and adjacent plots of land, on either side of a sunken track, once the main street of the village.

 Further to the north and north-east is an area which was excavated in the late 1960s and early 1970s, and has since been ploughed.
 It showed occupation from the 10th to 15th century.
 There was evidence of simple timber buildings of the early 13th century, and later more substantial timber-framed buildings.

 There is the site of a decoy pond about 150 m south-west of Barton Hall.
 Its dimensions are about 100 by 60 m, and it had an island about 25 by 25 m.
-At the north of he pond, and perhaps also at the south, was a narrow curving channel or "pipe", along which ducks would be enticed.
+At the north of the pond, and perhaps also at the south, was a narrow curving channel or "pipe", along which ducks would be enticed.